Sigurd Haakonsson

 During the reign of King Haakon I of Norway, Sigurd had an influential position as the king's friend and adviser.
 He sought in particular to mediate between the king and the people during the king's attempt to introduce Christianity.
 After the death of Haakon at the Battle of Fitjar (Slaget ved Fitjar på Stord) in 961, Harald Greycloak, the son of Eirik Bloodaxe and his brothers became kings of Norway.

-In autumn 962, Sigurd Håkonsson and his warriors were burnt to death by Harald Greycloak, while staying the night at Aglo, in modern-day Skatval in the municipality of Stjørdal.
+In autumn 962, Sigurd Håkonsson and his warriors were burnt to death by Harald Greycloak, while staying the night at Aglo, in modern-day Skatval in Stjørdal Municipality.
 Sigurd was killed as part of Harald's effort to reunite all of Norway under his rule.
-In 970, his killing was later avenged by Sigurd's son, Haakon Sigurdsson, who had become an ally of King Harold Bluetooth.
+In 970, Sigurd’s killing was later avenged by his son, Haakon, who had become an ally of King Harold Bluetooth.

 Sigurd had Kormákr Ögmundarson as a court poet.
 Fragments of Kormákr's lay on Sigurd Håkonsson, Sigurðardrápa, are preserved in Skáldskaparmál and in Heimskringla.